What is experiential education?

 Adventure and challenge (doing/having an experience)

-• Looks like: Engaging in a concrete experience which could consist of a placement, a class project, etc.
+• Which means: Engaging in a concrete experience which could consist of a placement, a class project, etc.

 Example: A student from the Faculty of Arts completes an internship placement with a community partner, helping them to create a new program for their clients.

-• Looks like: Synthesizing observations into conclusions and new conceptual understanding of a new idea or a pre-existing idea.
+• Which means: Synthesizing observations into conclusions and new conceptual understanding of a new idea or a pre-existing idea.

-Application to life (planning/trying out what you have learned)
+Application to life (planning or trying out what you have learned)

-• Looks like: New understandings and knowledge are applied to different, new, and purposeful future experiences.
+• Which means: New understandings and knowledge are applied to different, new, and purposeful future experiences.

 • Example: The student applies their internship experience towards obtaining future experiential learning opportunities, leadership positions, or work, and uses their past experiences and goals to contribute to their personal and professional success.